chrultrabook/docs/docs/firmware.md

+## Flashing custom firmware
+>**Warning**: **Flashing the firmware has the potential to brick your device**, requiring relatively inexpensive hardware and some technical knowledge to recover.
+Not all boards can be tested prior to release, and even then slight differences in hardware can lead to unforseen failures.
+If you don't have the ability to recover from a bad flash, you're taking a risk.
+Flashing Full ROM firmware will remove your ability to run ChromeOS.
+You have been warned.

 To convert your machine from Google's firmware and ChromeOS to Coreboot and AltOS (Linux/Windows/macOS), you will need to first perform the following steps:

 1. [Enable developer mode](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/developer_mode.md)